AVM-27/AVM-27/README.md

 I'm on a quest to blur the lines between hardware and software until they're hopelessly entangled (in the best way).
 As a final-year engineering student, I build high-performance systems — from low-level **Verilog** to accelerated **AI on FPGAs**.

+> **🔎 Actively seeking internship opportunities**
+> where I can contribute to next-gen computing systems at the edge of hardware and AI.

 ---

 ### 🎯 Current Quests

 - 🔭 **Project SATARK:** Teaching an FPGA to listen for gunshots — our team’s entry for the **Smart India Hackathon**.
 - 📡 **Phase Noise Reduction in Radars:** Taming analog chaos using `MATLAB` and `LabVIEW` to improve target detection.
-- 🎥 **Video Tampering Detection in UAV & Dashcam Footage:** Making sure what your drone sees is what *really* happened (no deepfakes here).
+- 🎥 **Video Tampering Detection in UAV & Dashcam Footage:** Making sure what your drone sees is what *really* happened.
 - 🌱 **Exploring:** High-Level Synthesis (HLS), custom IP core design, and embedded AI that runs where the internet doesn’t.

 ---